opussf/GoldRate/FEATURE.md

   The rebuild is 'cheap' if done infrequently.
   If the sorted array is underpopulated, this is easy to see, and can be handled.

+Allow the token data to be captured, then the display can generate the text once there is enough CPU (Not in combat).
+The TOKEN_MARKET_PRICE_UPDATED can generate a light version.

+TOK 12134{cirlce}+53245
+TOK 12{circle}+5 :: 24H12 24L12 360DH12

+The size of this string can act as a flag.

 ## UIDisplay